0

 There is no one-size-fits-all treatment for Kyphosis Lordosis Posture.
 The treatment plan will vary depending on the condition’s cause and the severity of the symptoms.
 Some common treatments include:

-- Allied Health Care provider: An allied health care provider, including a Chiropractor, Osteopath, or Pilates Instructor, may be recommended to help with symptoms and improve the overall postural alignment.
+• Health Care Practitioner: An allied health care provider, including a Physical Therapist, Chiropractor, Osteopath, or Pilates Instructor, may be recommended to help with symptoms and improve the overall postural alignment.

 In extreme cases: